The Darkside-20k Data Acquisition System: Time Slice Concept

 Data selection for permanent storage occurs after signals from all detector components have been gathered into a single location and time sorted into data blocks called \glspl{ts}. ~\autoref{fig:time-slice-concept} shows a pictorial representation of the \gls{ts} timing.
 In this approach, the acquisition timeline is partitioned into intervals, each assigned later to a dedicated \gls{tsp} for further analysis.
 Upon completing the processing of a \gls{ts}, the \gls{tsp} signals its readiness to handle the next one.

 Due to the analysis time, a single \gls{tsp} processes non-consecutive \glspl{ts}.
 As a consequence, it cannot handle physics events that span between two neighbouring \glspl{ts}.
 Such events require special handling.
 To address this issue, the end portion of each \gls{ts} is duplicated and forwarded to the next \gls{tsp}, ensuring boundary events are properly captured.
 The overlap corresponds to the maximum electron drift time in the \gls{tpc}, approximately \drifttime.
 Given a \gls{ts} duration of \timeslice, this overlap results in around 0.5\% of the analysed events being duplicated at the DAQ output stage.
+A \timeslice\ \gls{ts} is selected to detect supernova events within at most a few \glspl{ts}.
+Choosing a significantly smaller \gls{ts} would result in a larger volume of duplicated data to process.
+However, the \gls{daq} architecture makes it straightforward to adjust this parameter.